 - Site Visits—We are happy to give you the opportunity to sit in on a RESET session where you can observe one of our veteran volunteers in the classroom.

 - RESET Sample Experiments—These text descriptions and videos provide examples of exercises and experiments that RESET volunteers have used in the classroom.
 See Sample Experiments and RESET’s YouTube site.

 - Consider your options.
-We have several options for volunteering, depending on your preference.
+We have several options for volunteering, depending on your preferences.
 Learn more ».

 - Once you have expressed your preference for the locale of the school in which you would like to work, we will match you with a school, a grade level, and a teacher.
 RESET will schedule an initial meeting with your teacher where you will introduce yourself and explain your area of expertise.
 Your teacher will describe her or his class and science or math programs.
 We encourage volunteers to bring and share some of the topics you’d like to pursue with students, but to defer detailed session planning and purchase of classroom equipment and supplies until after you get your teacher’s input.
 In addition to you, a RESET representative will attend this meeting, and the Principal of the school may also be present.